While You’re Pregnant

 Returning from Childbirth

-- If you are disabled for a period of time after childbirth, the Americans with Disabilities Act and New York disability laws, discussed in the “While You’re Pregnant” tab, may apply.
+- If you are disabled for a period of time after childbirth, the Americans with Disabilities Act and state disability laws, discussed in the “While You’re Pregnant” tab, may apply.

 - If so, you may be able to get an accommodation at work, such as light duty, while you recover.